On the Finsler variational nature of autoparallels in metric-affine geometry: Generalized generalizedalphabeta -metrizability

-In the above equality, the left hand side is a function of $|b|$ and $p$, its $\dot x$ dependence is completely encoded in the 2-homogeneous in $\dot{x}$, relatively prime polynomial expressions $A$ and $U^2$.
-On the other hand, the right hand side is a ratio of linear expressions in $\dot x$.
+In the above equality, the left-hand side is a function of $|b|$ and $p$, its $\dot x$ dependence is completely encoded in the 2-homogeneous in $\dot{x}$, relatively prime polynomial expressions $A$ and $U^2$.
+On the other hand, the right-hand side is a ratio of linear expressions in $\dot x$.
 This can only be achieved if $ \mathcal{T}=\tau(|b|)$ only.\\ Substituting this into \eqref{eq:Texpressedfrommetrizability} and differentiating with respect to $\dot{x}^\nu$, we obtain the claim of the lemma. \end{proof}